 by Michael Maciel

 Vanity is pride, pure and simple.
 Many spiritual teachers throughout the arc of their careers have experienced instances of this kind of pride.
 When people gain insights into those around them, it’s human nature to want to use it to the hilt.
 The smarter you are, the dumber those around you appear, and controlling them, for some, is more seductive than mountains of gold.
 Such abusers of spiritual power become giddy with controlling what people do by controlling what they think.
-It can be like a drug.
+It’s like an addictive drug.

 But power, whether spiritual or scientific (is there a difference?), doesn’t have to be abused.
 It just has to be respected.
 Whether we use our knowledge to understand the human psyche or the inner workings of nature, we must always keep in mind the possibility—no, the inevitability—of unintended consequences.
 No one knows the full extent of the interconnectedness of the Web of Life.
 We can’t always predict what will happen when we pluck one of its strands.